Captonomy/assessment/ml-engineer/README.md

 ![InvoiceB](https://github.com/Captonomy/assessment/assets/14951564/2d4db56f-c03a-4327-b49a-9d9d56f548b6)

 **The deliverable should be a small (200-300 word) essay** that showcases the challenges inherent in this scenario, focusing on strategies to address uptraining complexities, the decision-making process between utilizing existing LLMs or training from scratch (or any other ML based solution), and methods to prevent model hallucinations while maintaining grounded, reliable extractions.
+Be specific with solutions that (you think) will solve this problem and avoid generalities.

 We're eager to gain insights into your problem-solving strategies and methodology.
 Your response will be pivotal in assessing your capabilities to address complex ML challenges effectively.